 Municipality Municipality to perform the following Adjusted powers & functions Greater Tzaneen Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Municipal airport services.
-Greater Giyani Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Public transport services Greater Letaba Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Ba-Phalaborwa Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Fire fighting services Public transport services Maruleng Solid waste disposal; Mopani Didstrict Public transport in Greater Tzaneen and Greater Letaba municipalities.
-Municipal airport services in Greater Letaba, Greater Giyani and Ba-Phalaborwa municipalities ı Fire fighting services in Greater Giyani, Greater Letaba and Greater Tzaneen municipalities.
+Greater Giyani Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Public transport services Greater Letaba Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Ba-Phalaborwa Solid waste disposal; The establishment, conduct and control of cemeteries and crematoria serving the municipal area; Municipal works relating to any of the above functions or any other functions assigned to the local municipality Fire fighting services Public transport services Maruleng • Mopani Didstrict Public transport in Greater Tzaneen and Greater Letaba municipalities.
+Municipal airport services in Greater Letaba, Greater Giyani and Ba-Phalaborwa municipalities Fire fighting services in Greater Giyani, Greater Letaba and Greater Tzaneen municipalities.

 NB: Maruleng Municipality was as in 2003, falling under the disestablished Bohlabela District Municipality.
 Thus Mopani will assume the responsibility as embodied in Bohlabela then.

-.The previous study has showed that Airport function would not be feasible for the District to perform due to capacity constraint.
-The responsibility still vests with Department of Transport and Community Liaison through Gateway Airport Authority Limited.
+The previous study has showed that Airport function would not be feasible for the District to perform due to capacity constraint.